GinoGalotti/improv/survive-in-cph/nexttoicc.md

 + **Riz Raz** - [Map](https://goo.gl/maps/JhEy8WKxsQw) - 120kr(14€) for the salad buffet
   It is a _Mediterranean_ cuisine place with amazing meat dishes and a nice vegetarian salad buffet (cheaper for lunch).
 It has amazing hummus, pretty nice falafel, lasagna and plenty of salads.
 I prefer the other location, but it is 5 minutes further.

-# I am hungry, but I want to avoid animal products
+# My sweet tooth is having some cravings

 Oh.
 Dear.
 I get you.
 No judgement.
 When people come to visit, they love having some cinnamon-stuffed pastries that you can find everywhere!
 Sadly, my favourite choices are not around the theatre, but we have some nice options!

 + **Lagkagehuset** - [Map](https://goo.gl/maps/8vwHwRCvzk62) - 50kr(6.7€) for a pastry
   Among the franchised-bakeries, this is my favourite one.
 It is not on the affordable side, but the quality is really good.
 I would recommend some of the kanelsnegle (cinamon rolls), but just go and feel inspired.
-If you want to go loca, brunsviger has an unique taste (tons of brown sugar).
+If you want to go local, brunsviger has an unique taste (tons of brown sugar).

 + **Emmerys** - [Map](https://goo.gl/maps/Ek3AUf1zziF2) - 50kr(6.7€) for a pastry
   This organic bakery also have nice options, and it is way closer to the theatre.
 Personally, I prefer Lagkagehuset, but I wouldn't say no if you decide to invite me for something nice from here; and sometimes you get pastries as part of the [TooGoodToGo](https://toogoodtogo.com/en) deal at 6pm (only 30kr/3.5€).
 It is a hit or miss, tho.